 List the things your family takes in and out of the house every day, then outfit your entry space accordingly.
 Include a cabinet, cubby, locker, or set of hooks for each family member.
 Additional cabinets for miscellaneous items come in handy, too.

-Include a message center or even a desk area.
-Save space with a cabinet that combines a chalkboard on the front and a bulletin board inside.
-You'll have a convenient communication hub and get all those flyers off the refrigerator.
+Include a message center or desk area in your entryway.
+Save space with a cabinet that combines a chalkboard or a bulletin board—or both.
+You'll have a convenient communication hub and a place to organize photos, coupons, and flyers.